-(1) respect and ensure these rights to all individuals within its territory, and
+(1) respect and ensure these rights to all individuals within their territory, and

 (2) adopt such laws or other measures as are necessary to give effect to these rights.

-There is, therefore, a positive obligation on states signatories to ensure that everyone has freedom of thought, conscience and belief, and an obligation to pass such laws as are necessary to achieve that.
+There is, therefore, a positive obligation on states/governments to ensure that everyone has freedom of thought, conscience and belief, and an obligation to pass such laws as are necessary to achieve that.

-However, the ICCPR is an international treaty that operates on a State to State (country to country) level.
+However, the ICCPR is an international treaty that operates on a state to state (country to country) level.
 It lacks any enforcement mechanism for individuals on an international level.
-It does have an Optional Protocol, which allows individuals to take complaints directly to the Human Rights Commission, but not all states have signed up to that Protocol.
+It does have an Optional Protocol, which allows individuals to take complaints directly to the Human Rights Commission, but not all states/countries have signed up to that Protocol.

-Nevertheless, State parties to the ICCPR are required to ensure that individuals within their territory have a remedy for breaches of their ICCPR rights and this can be used to advocate for change.
+Nevertheless, governments are required to ensure that individuals within their territory have a remedy for breaches of their ICCPR rights and this can be used to advocate for change.